Mastercard/connect-ios-sdk/README.md

 **Note**: The onDone, onError, onRoute, and onUser callback functions will have a NSDictionary? parameter that contains data about the event.

-## App to App Authentication Setup
+## App to App Setup
-To provide the best app to app authentication experience for your customers, you should send a universal link URL in the redirect URL parameter when using Connect.
+To provide the best app to app experience for your customers, you should send a universal link URL in the redirect URL parameter when using Connect.
 See here for more information on App to App authentication.

 Before installing the Connect iOS SDK for use with app to app authentication please complete the following.